Urdu literature: Special contributors

-Amir Khusro exercised great influence on the initial growth of not only Urdu literature, but the language itself (which only truly took shape as distinguished from both Persian and proto-Hindi around the 14th century).
+Amir Khusrau exercised great influence on the initial growth of not only Urdu literature, but the language itself (which only truly took shape as distinguished from both Persian and Old Hindi during the late 13th century).
 He is credited with the systematization of northern Indian classical music, including Hindustani music, and he wrote works both in Persian and Hindavi.
 While the couplets that come down from him are representative of a latter-Prakrit Hindi bereft of Arabo-Persian vocabulary, his influence on court viziers and writers must have been transcendental, for a century after his death Quli Qutub Shah was speaking a language that might be considered to be Urdu.
 Sultan Muhammed Quli Qutb Shah was a scholar in Persian and Arabic.
 He also wrote poetry in Telugu language, Persian language and Urdu language.
 His poetry has been compiled into Dewan or volume entitled "Kulliyat-e-Quli Qutub Shah."
 Muhammed Quli Qutub Shah had the distinction of being the first Saheb-e-dewan Urdu poet and is credited with introducing a new sensibility into prevailing genres of Persian/Urdu poetry.
 It is said that the Urdu language acquired the status of a literary language due to his contributions.
 He died in the year 1611.